Elastic pools help you manage and scale multiple databases in Azure SQL Database

 There is no per-database charge for elastic pools.
 You are billed for each hour a pool exists at the highest eDTU or vCores, regardless of usage or whether the pool was active for less than an hour.

 Within the pool, individual databases are given the flexibility to auto-scale within set parameters.
 Under heavy load, a database can consume more resources to meet demand.
 Databases under light loads consume less, and databases under no load consume no resources.
 Provisioning resources for the entire pool rather than for single databases simplifies your management tasks.
 Plus, you have a predictable budget for the pool.
-Additional resources can be added to an existing pool with no database downtime, except that the databases may need to be moved to provide the additional compute resources for the new eDTU reservation.
+Additional resources can be added to an existing pool with minimum downtime.
 Similarly, if extra resources are no longer needed they can be removed from an existing pool at any point in time.
-And you can add or subtract databases to the pool.
+And you can add or remove databases from the pool.
 If a database is predictably under-utilizing resources, move it out.

 When moving databases into or out of an elastic pool, there is no downtime except for a brief period of time (on the order of seconds) at the end of the operation when database connections are dropped.